 Many of us are looking for ways to improve our health and well-being.
 Good health is essential for a full, rich life.
-Whilst, there seems to be all sorts of recommendations to alter your diet and lifestyle to improve all facets of health, it’s the small, consistent changes that seem to make the largest difference to our long-term well-being.
+There seems to be all sorts of recommendations to alter your diet and lifestyle to improve all facets of health.
+However, we believe that it’s the small, consistent changes that make the largest difference to our long-term well-being.

-Collagen supplements are an easy, inexpensive way to support the body and drastically improve different aspects of our overall wellness.
-Marine collagen, in particular, can offer a large number of benefits when it’s added into our regular routines.
+Collagen supplements are an easy, inexpensive way that might support the body and improve different aspects of our overall wellness.
+Marine collagen in particular may offer a large number of benefits when added into our regular routines.

 What is Marine Collagen?

-Marine collagen, at its basic level, is collagen derived from fish.
-Generally, fish skin and/or fish scales are used to produce it.
 Once the collagen protein is extracted from the fish products, it goes through an additional process called hydrolysis.
 This process breaks down the collagen proteins into even smaller units of protein called collagen peptides.
-These peptides are more easily digestible for the human body, meaning faster and greater benefits!
+These peptides are more easily digestible for the human body, meaning faster and greater benefits.
 They’re also easier to add to your hot or cold liquids or foods because the smaller molecules dissolve much more quickly and easily.
-They also leave no taste or smell!
+They also result in minimal taste or smell!

-Similarly, to bovine collagen (collagen from cows), marine collagen isn’t just absorbed and delivered as extra “collagen” to the body.
+Similar to bovine collagen (collagen from cows), marine collagen isn’t just absorbed and delivered as extra collagen to the body.
 Consuming collagen peptides actually stimulates the body to produce little cells called fibroblasts, and these fibroblasts are what help the body to make collagen.
-In addition, our digestive system will also take the marine collagen peptides and break them down into individual amino acids, which are then taken in and used by the body where they’re needed most.
-Marine collagen generally contains 18 different amino acids, but has especially high levels of glycine, proline and hydroxyproline.
-Marine collagen only contains 8 of the 9 essential amino acids, so it isn’t considered a complete protein source.
-However, this does not impact its effectiveness.

-Consuming any form of collagen can be beneficial to your health.
-However, there are some unique marine collagen benefits.
+Consuming any form of collagen may be beneficial to your health.
+However, there are some unique, potential benefits that marine collagen may offer.

 - Marine collagen is rich in both glycine and proline.
-Glycine and proline are individual amino acids.
-These particular amino acids are used to perform essential tasks throughout the body.
-Glycine helps with the building of lean muscle.
-It also effects the health of the central nervous system and is known to help dispel diabetes by improving glucose tolerance.
-Proline is essential for collagen synthesis and helps to prevent cell damage from free radicals!
+Glycine and proline are individual amino acids used to perform essential tasks throughout the body.
+Glycine helps with maintaining cellular growth and health.
+Proline is essential for collagen synthesis and helps to prevent cell damage from free radicals.

 Keen to read more from our blog?
 Were you worried about which was better, marine versus bovine collagen?
 Well, that's one less thing to have to think about - find out why!